A Product Management Framework for Creating Security Products

 Once you understand the type of customers the product will be targeting, it’s time to dig deeper into understanding their needs, then map them to the product’s capabilities.
 Think beyond generic security requirements such as data protection, threat detection or incident response.
 Be more specific to understand which gaps might exist in the products currently available to relieve infosec-related pain points.

 If the product focuses on better network defenses, what advantages does it compare to existing firewall or Unified Threat Management (UTM) technologies?
 If your firm’s expertise is in security data analytics, why should customers value your approach over their existing Security Information and Event Management (SIEM) deployment?
-If you’re proposing a better way to fight malware, how does your product fit with established anti-virus solutions?
+If you’re proposing a new approach to fighting malware, how does your product fit with established anti-virus solutions?

 You should also consider how your product plans compare to those of other security firms that might be competing with you.
 If you’ve spotted a customer need, there is a chance that other individuals and companies are also working feverishly to address it.
 Understand who your competitors might be and determine how your solution might be different than theirs.

 Outline the scenarios where a competitor’s product might offer more value than yours.
 Along the same lines, determine where your firm might have an advantage.
-Develop your plans to build upon your strength.
+Develop your plans to build upon your strengths.
 Decide whether you have the resources to close the gap in those scenarios where you competitors might be stronger, or whether you will focus on opportunities where you will most likely prevail.

 In addition, consider what is the smallest set of features you need to build into your solution to attract your initial customers.
 The advantages of starting out with such a minimum viable product (MVP) include the ability to start generating revenue, earning early reference clients and receiving real-world feedback related to your business strategy and product roadmap.